cheatos101/slate/source/index.md

     ]
 }
 ```
 To get a list of resources, you make a GET request to the resource's endpoint.
-For instance, to retrieve all the datatypes you would make the following request:
+For instance, to retrieve datatypes you would make the following request:

 `curl -i https://api.hexoskin.com/api/v1/datatype/`